 - 2 tsp vanilla extract

-Add in cubes of butter and press into dry mixture with your fingers until a coarse meal forms and no big chunks of butter remain.
-Pour in milk and stir until just combined.
+- Add in cubes of butter and press into dry mixture with your fingers until a coarse meal forms and no big chunks of butter remain.
+Pour in milk and vanilla and stir until just combined.